Canon SL3 vs Nikon 1 V2

 The SL3 is a recent model that features in the current product line-up of Canon.
-In contrast, the V2 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the V2 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the V2 was succeeded by the Nikon 1 V3.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon SL3 Manual (free pdf) or the online Nikon 1 V2 Manual.
+Further information on the features and operation of the SL3 and V2 can be found, respectively, in the Canon SL3 Manual (free pdf) or the online Nikon 1 V2 Manual.

 So how do things add up?
 Is there a clear favorite between the Canon SL3 and the Nikon 1 V2?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.